-Those who pass the examinations are to be accredited and records made of such accreditation by SCRGBs using the State Gateball Referee Register, which SCRGBs can obtain from the NCRGBState Coordinators of refereeing are to keep detailed records for their states and forward updates to the NCRGB who maintains the National Gateball Referee Register and the official Gateball Australia list of Referees on the Gateball Australia website.
+Those who pass the examinations are to be accredited and records made of such accreditation by SCRGBs using the State Gateball Referee Register, which SCRGBs can obtain from the NCRGB.
+SCRGBs are to keep detailed records for their states and forward updates to the NCRGB who maintains the National Gateball Referee Register and the official Gateball Australia list of Referees on the Gateball Australia website.